wp-plugins/listly/readme.txt

 Nobody questions if list posts work, we just believe there's a better way.
 We know social lists win.
 Making lists together is more fun.
 You can begin with just a few items - an imperfect list, then ask people to help.
 It's a never ending task, that your community drives.

 Your job is to source & seed ideas.
 Ask questions in the form of lists.
-Start list and share them so that others want to contribute and participate.
-Don't attempt to be exhaustive and perfect.
+Why is talk radio engaging?
+Because it's about the audience playing an active role.
+Your listticles should be inviting & enaging.
+Start lists share them to entice readers to contribute & participate.
+Don't attempt to be exhaustive & perfect.
 Leave gaps.
+Don't be a smarticle.
+That's not social.
+Leave room for mere mortals to help.
+Be imperfecticle.

 Imperfection is sexy.
 Your imperfections are sexy.
 The only person that does not know this is you.
 [Brené Brown knows it](http://www.ted.com/talks/brene_brown_on_vulnerability?language=en).
 [Yo Yo Ma does too](https://www.youtube.com/watch?v=7mev2jwvJ-k&feature=youtu.be).
 In showing your imperfection you help others to shine.
 Being open to input lets you be generous.
 Perhaps that's not something you expected to read on a Wordpress plugin page!

-Collaborative lists that are embeddable & shareable will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse and embed your lists.
+Collaborative lists that are embeddable & shareable will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse & embed your lists.

 A great static list willget stolen/copied/modified.
-A Listly list will get embedded, shared and embedded.
+A Listly list will get embedded, shared & embedded.

-Your lists get more valuable with time not less and hence attract more people.
+Your lists get more valuable with time not less & hence attract more people.

 Living content at work.